The Ultimate Guide to Puppy Feeding

 Transitioning your new pet to a diet in your home should be a gradual process.
 Starting with the food your puppy was accustomed to at its previous home, you introduce new food options.
 An abrupt change in diet can potentially upset your four-legged friendโ€™s stomach, leading to discomfort and health problems.

 Proper nutrition lays the foundation for a puppy’s health and development.
-Ensuring the diet meets their nutritional demands is critical for their growth and overall well-being.
+Ensuring the diet meets their nutritional demands is critical for their growth and well-being.

 Nutritional Requirements for Growth